-The Brazilian sugarcane industry adheres to high labor standards that set an example for other sugarcane industries around the globe.
+The Brazilian sugarcane industry follows strict labor standards that set an example for other sugarcane industries around the globe.
 As with most large-scale agriculture activities, sugarcane production requires a large workforce especially for sugarcane mechanized harvest, loading and transport activities.
 The Brazilian sugarcane industry employs 712,000 people.
 Source: RAIS 2019/2020

-Job Creation: The sugarcane industry is a key segment in the Brazilian economy, generating US $40 billion in gross annual revenue and employing more than 712 thousand people.
+The sugarcane industry is a key segment of the Brazilian economy, generating USD 40 billion in gross annual revenue and employing more than 712,000 people.
 Beyond Brazil, many cane-growing nations are located in the tropics and are often developing countries in search of new economic opportunities.
-Sugarcane expansion can create rural jobs and increase access to electricity.
+Sugarcane production enables quality rural jobs and better access to electricity.